 There are also many opportunities to seek assistantships across campus.
-CIT students are highly desirable in other units across campus because they have expertise in technology integration, online learning, and instructional design.
+Edtech students are highly desirable in other units across campus because they have expertise in technology integration, online learning, and instructional design.

 Graduate Students on Assistantship receive a monthly stipend, and those in good standing will also receive a tuition waiver, based on the amount of time worked (1/4 time, 1/2 time, or 3/4 time).

 For information on available graduate assistantships, please contact the CTLT Director Dr. Denise Schmidt-Crawford (email@example.com or 515-294-9141).